 You may still feel that the narcissist has won, and that’s okay.
 Be patient with yourself.
-The more time and distance you have away from the narcissist, the more you’ll realize how mentally, and emotionally trapped you actually were.
+The more time and distance you have away from the narcissist, the more you’ll realize how mentally and emotionally trapped you truly were.

 You’re FREE now.
 So, let go of what you know in your mind is not good for you.
 That way you will be available to receive what you truly want and deserve.